oscar8a/pollapp-frontend/README.md

-## DIS OR DAT Polling application (Front End)
+## DIS OR DAT Polling application

-This is an Application where you can create your own poll asking any question you want.
-All users that navigate through the app will be able to see all the polls created and will be able to cast a vote on the option they like.
+This is an Application where User can create a poll prompting a question and two options.
+All users can see all polls and vote on the poll that they wish to participate in.
+Results will be accessible once the poll is closed.

+###

 ### Usage
-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-This is for the Front end part only.
+You also provide the 2 options you want user to vote on.
+All users that navigate through the main page of the app will be able to see all the polls created by all users.
+The cards on the main page will show how many votes have been casted on that poll, will have buttons, depending on the user, to cast a vote or to close the poll.
+After a poll is closed (either by the user or when the time the poll was set to run expires) it will allow you to see the results.

 ### Technologies